-CoefficientofFriction-Coefficientoffrictionofamovingrubber sealrelatestohardness, lubricationandthesurfacecharacteristics of the surrounding materials.
-Typically, breakout friction is many times greater than running friction, but this can vary with the hardness of the material.
-Usually an increase in compound hardness will increase breakout friction while a decrease in hardness lowers breakout friction.
+Coefficient of friction of a moving rubber seal relates to hardness, lubrication and the surface characteristics of the surrounding materials.
+Typically, static friction is many times greater than kinetic friction, but this can vary with the hardness of the material.

+Usually an increase in compound hardness will increase static friction while a decrease in hardness lowers static friction.